adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 ```

 #### Comments From LMS
-Comments From LMS allows an activity to see comments about the content.
-The value is the same for all learners, and is made available for each activity.
-For those reasons, Comments From LMS is available at the Activity Profile endpoint.
+Comments From LMS allows an LMS to post comments for the current activity.
+This information may be specific
+to the current attempt on the activity and therefore is part of the [SCORM Activity Attempt State Object](#scorm-activity-attempt-state).
 __SCORM 2004:__ `cmi.comments_from_lms`
 __SCORM 1.2:__ `cmi.comments_from_lms`
-__Experience API:__ `comments_from_lms` in the [SCORM Activity Profile Object](#scorm-activity-profile)
+__Experience API:__ `comments_from_lms` in the [SCORM Activity Attempt State Object](#scorm-activity-attempt-state)
-See [Get xAPI SCORM Activity Profile](#get-xapi-scorm-activity-profile) for retrieving the Activity Profile Object.
+See [Get xAPI SCORM Activity Attempt State](#get-xapi-scorm-activity-attempt-state) for retrieving the Activity Attempt State Object.

 #### Completion Status
 Completion indicates if the learner has completed the activity.
 The use of this Statement is for journaling/auditing purposes and does not necessarily indicate completion of the activity.
 If it is determined that the activity must have a completion status, set it explicitly as the [result of terminated Statement](#terminating-an-attempt).